pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 - These symbols share a global name space.
 - Symbols are picked by the linker in order of precedence on the path.

-## Shared vs. Static Libraries
+## Shared vs. static libraries

-From a high-level point of view, libraries are collections of symbols, and can come in two different flavors -- static and dynamic.
+From a high-level point of view, libraries are collections of symbols, and can come in two different flavors: static and dynamic.
 In very crude terms, static libraries are only useful at compile time (i.e. compiling an app `X` against a static library `libfoo` will copy the symbols from `libfoo` required by `X` into the final artifact), whereas for dynamic libraries, the symbols will only be